thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-25-crop-selection.md

 <img src="/assets/images/crop_data_class_distribution.png" alt="crop_data_class_distribution" width="600">

 Key insights:
-- The dataset is balanced.
+- Since the numbers of data sample of each crop class are the same, the data is balanced.

 ### 4. Data Preprocessing
 From the insights from the previous step, we will use the original data for data preprocessing steps.